 Since the 1970s, thanks in part to IDEA and related research, the diagnosis of mental retardation has been used less and less.
 Gradually, the shift was made to using the term intellectual disabilities.
 In 2013, the term “mental retardation” was struck from federal registers by President Obama.
 It was replaced with the term “intellectual disability.”

-If we add all of that together, what I see is that the rate of severe autism has not changed much in the 100 years we have been tracking these kinds of diagnosis.
+The point: it is logical to conclude that the number of children we serve in special education in the USA has not changed much in 20 years but the diagnoses we give them has changed as we learn more.
+The rate of autism has not changed much in the 100 years we have been tracking these kinds of diagnosis.
 We have just changed the name for it.
 Three percent (3%) of public school children fall in the autism or intellectual disability diagnoses.
 This is a similar rate to the mental retardation and schizophrenia rates of yesteryear.